CyberRoute/graphspecter/README.md

     	Log to file in addition to stdout
   -log-level string
-    	Log level (debug, info, warn, error) (default "info") -mutation string
+    	Log level (debug, info, warn, error) (default "info") -max-depth int
+    	Set the maximum level of nested field traversal when generating GraphQL selection sets from the introspection schema (default 10)
+  -mutation string
     	Only print named mutations (comma-separated list of mutation names) -no-color